-When the device select code is received, the device only responds if the Chip Enable Address is the same as the value on the Chip Enable (E2, E1, E0) inputs.
+When the device select code is received, the device only responds if the Chip Enable address is the same as the value on its Chip Enable E2,E1 inputs.

-The 8th bit is the Read/Write bit (RW).
+The 8^{th} bit is the Read/Write bit (RW).
 This bit is set to 1 for Read and 0 for Write operations.

 If a match occurs on the device select code, the corresponding device gives an acknowledgment on Serial Data (SDA) during the 9th bit time.
-If the device does not match the device select code, it deselects itself from the bus, and goes into Standby mode.
+If the device does not match the device select code, the device deselects itself from the bus, and goes into Standby mode.